kedarmhaswade/rdoc_rest/README.markdown

 # Example
 See examples/ for example syntax as well as the end result.

+# Syntax
+By default, all API methods are private unless otherwise specified.
+If an API is private or protected scoped in Ruby it will not show up regardless of api_status._

+Class arguments:

+`class_file` - The name of the class file, overrides the classes name `api_status` - Global setting if the controller is *public* or *private*, by default controllers are public and methods are private
+`path` - Root path for the class, if you set /foo/ then every public method will have /foo/ prefixed to the path.
+Ignored when using route detection

+Method arguments:

+`method_name` - The name of the method, overrides the method name `api_status` - Per-method setting of the API, by default all API methods are private `path` - Path to the API request

 # Customization
 As this is intended for REST API documentation rather than code documentation, it's assumed you will want some level of customization.
 The default template in lib/rdoc/generator/template/rest is only intended as an example or starting point.